hhphu/hhphu-cloud/AWS/aws-certified-security/Infrastructure Security/aws-edge-services.md

 This chapter provided an overview of how to implement and utilize Intrusion Detection and Prevention Systems within your AWS infrastructure, emphasizing the importance of these tools in maintaining a secure environment.

 ## AWS Lambda Security
-Here’s a summarized version of the chapter on AWS Lambda security:

----

-### AWS Lambda Security Overview
 #### Key Concepts:
 1. **Permissions and Access Control**:
    - **IAM Permissions**: Ensure that the correct IAM permissions are set for users who need access to the AWS Lambda service.